Zerion API vs Allium: A Comprehensive Comparison

 • Activity labels and categorization

 For cross-chain wallet development, Zerion's EVM + Solana unification simplifies implementation and maximizes speed to market.
-Allium's broader chain normalization serves data teams building custom analytics layers.
+Allium's chain normalization serves data teams building custom analytics layers.

 Pricing and scale